nair0lf32/nair0lf32/template.md

 I am a  web/mobile developper **wannabe** with a good grasp of javascript, php, python, java/kotlin.
 Looking forward to learn dart/flutter, Go and also a bit of cybersecurity.
-I love learning new things (geez, alot!).
+I love learning new things (a bit too much).
 I am a self-learner trying to someday contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
 Welcome to my personal GitHub.
 Here I put my spaghetti code and stuff.
 May you find something you like.